Marist Red Foxes men's basketball: Head coaches

 On April 10, 2013, Jeff Bower was named the tenth Head Coach in Marist's Division I history replacing Chuck Martin who was fired on March 14.

 One June 2, 2014, after leading Marist to a 12–19 record in one season, Bower resigned his position to become General Manager of the Detroit Pistons of the NBA.
 On June 17, 2014, Mike Maker was hired as the eleventh head coach.
 Maker was previously the head coach at Division III Williams College where over six seasons he led the Ephs to a 147–32 (.821) record and three Division III Final Fours, twice getting to the title game.
 However, Maker was fired on March 5, 2018, after winning 28 games over four seasons.

 On April 3, 2018, John Dunne was hired as the 12th coach of Marist, being hired from MAAC rival Saint Peter's.

 Postseason

 NCAA tournament results

 The Red Foxes have appeared in two NCAA Tournaments.
 Their combined record is 0–2.

 NIT results

 The Red Foxes have appeared in two National Invitation Tournaments.
 Their combined record is 1–2.

+NAIA tournament results

+The Red Foxes have appeared in the NAIA Tournament once.
+Their combined record is 0–1.